Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 [Neural Episodic Control](https://arxiv.org/abs/1703.01988) uses the same ideas you would see in a memory-augmented LSTM like "Differentiable Neural Computer" or "End to End Memory Networks".
 Rather than storing the Q-Values in the network parameters, the convolution layers produce a vector that is used to read/write from a memory that stores the Q-Values.
 It learns very fast but doesn't each as high performance as other networks over many episodes.

+[Hindsight Experience Replay](https://arxiv.org/abs/1707.01495) Use Q functions that also have a goal associated with them.
+Then, even when you make a mistake, you can get reward by changing the goal in hindsight and still getting reward.

 # Parallel Training of Reinforcement Learning: